35+ How to Say Hi in German Like a Native 👋

 Conclusion:

 Now that you’ve explored 15 unique ways of how to say hi in German, you’re well on your way to making meaningful connections in any German-speaking setting.
+From casual hellos like hey in german to more regional or formal greetings, each phrase adds depth to your cultural understanding.

 Keep practicing these greetings in real-life conversations to build confidence and sound more natural.